 Pattern Adjustment Lines

-These are lines included on the pattern piece for lengthening and shortening the pattern piece.
+These are lines included in the pattern piece for lengthening and shortening the pattern piece.
 Always refer to the pattern directions to alter in these locations.

-These are lines included on the pattern piece to make sure you cut the fabric out on the proper grainline for the way the garment is intended to hang.
-When measuring from the salvage edge measure more then one area of the line.
-A 1/4" difference from one end of the line to the other, magnifies it self in the finished garment.
+These are lines included in the pattern piece to make sure you cut the fabric out on the proper grainline for the way the garment is intended to hang.
+When measuring from the salvage edge measure more than one area of the line.
+A 1/4" difference from one end of the line to the other, magnifies itself in the finished garment.
 If you are teaching someone to sew, it is a good idea to extend this line and allow them to measure the difference from the salvage edge.

-On multi sized patterns there will be more then one cutting line in many areas of the piece.
+On multi-sized patterns, there will be more than one cutting line in many areas of the piece.
 If you are going to use the pattern again for a different size, it is wise to trace the pattern piece and save the original.